Shubh0070/Software_Suggest_Platform/README.md

 npm start
 ```

-after starting web server, you can login of either of this account based on
-what functionalities you need to check
+After starting web server, you can login of either of this account based on what functionalities you want to enjoy !

-user account
+User account
 ------------
-- email: jainamdamanwala@gmail.com
+- Email: admin123@gmail.com

-- password: jainam@123
+- Password: Admin@123

 vendor user account
 -------------
-- email: shubhamjiyani@gmail.com
+- Email: Vendor123@gmail.com

-- password:shubham@123
+- Password:Vendor@123